 The Rider 550 can connect via Bluetooth to both your smartphone and to your headset.
-This means that you can listen to music, take calls and receive your messages as you ride with Google Assistant or Siri.
+This means that you can listen to music, take calls, and receive your messages as you ride with Google Assistant or Siri.

 Personally, I’m not one to bother with notifications as I’m riding.
 I’m happy to ignore them until I pull over or end the ride.
 However, I can see that it may be useful to have your notifications appear on the screen of the sat nav.
 It means that there’s no need to pull your phone out of your pocket to check those messages.

 There is also the option of hardwiring the device to your bike.
 This would mean that your device would always be charged.
 Definitely something to consider if you are using the Anti Theft Ram and want to leave everything attached permanently.
-To date I haven’t gone down this route as I will probably be trading in the bike in the not so distant future.
+To date, I haven’t gone down this route as I will probably be trading in the bike in the not so distant future.

-A sat nav can have all the fancy features in the world but it must be good at its core function – navigation.
+A sat-nav can have all the fancy features in the world, but it must be good at its core function – navigation.
 Getting you from A to B is the primary function of the device.
 Everything else could be regarded as an added bonus.
 The 550 comes with Lifetime World Maps and that means you get free updates.

 I’ll be the first to admit that I enjoy sitting down and planning my routes in detail.
 My first long haul road trip was planned a number of years back and involved maps and little pieces of paper!
-It took a number of days to calculate the journey that we took from Cherbourg, which is in the North of France all the way to Gijón, situated in the North of Spain.
+It took a number of days to calculate the journey that we took from Cherbourg, which is in the North of France, all the way to Gijón, situated in the North of Spain.
 An absolute belter of a journey of around 1,400kms each way.
-It was this trip with all of the highlights that gave me the love for bike touring.
-The scenery and the various detours provided some great memories – eating oysters in La Rochelle harbour was a particular highlight.
+It was this trip with all the highlights that gave me the love for bike touring.
+The scenery and the various detours provided some great memories – eating oysters in La Rochelle harbor was a particular highlight.

-Tomtom markets this device as having a better processor (apparently a quad-processor no less!) meaning that it calculates routes much faster.
+TomTom markets this device as having a better processor (apparently a quad-processor no less!) meaning that it calculates routes much faster.
 This is clearly seen when taking a wrong turn or if you ignore the directions being provided.
-The route recalculation is in fairness much faster than any of my other sat nav models.
+The route recalculation is, in fairness, much faster than any of my other sat nav models.
 There’s also no hanging around when you switch the device on – for once you’re good to go in a matter of seconds.

-This feature can be a life saver for commuters.
+This feature can be a lifesaver for commuters.
 It provides notifications if there are any issues on the road ahead.
 It provides you with an option of avoiding the problem and send you on a different route.
 It managed to save me a whole 4 minutes to the office yesterday by providing an alternative route!

 Speed Camera Notifications